wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

         * Personally identifiable information (PII) like full name, passport number or SSN

     * Date and time when parameter information was last updated

+### Parameter types and formats

+Wallarm analyzes the values that are passed in each of the endpoint parameters and tries to determine their format:

+* Int32
+* Int64
+* Float
+* Double
+* Date
+* Datetime
+* Email
+* IPv4
+* IPv6
+* UUID
+* URI
+* Hostname
+* Byte
+* MAC

+If Wallarm has no data to define the format, it sets the generic type:

+* Integer
+* Number
+* String
+* Boolean

+For each parameter, the **Type** column displays:

+* Data format
+* If format is not defined - data type

+This data allows checking that values of the expected format are passed in each parameter.
+For example, you can check that `String` values ​​are not passed to the field with `IP`, or `Double` is not passed to the field where there should be a value no more than `Int32` - this may be an attack buffer overflow or scans of your API.

 ### Sample preview